-18. What measures must the employer take to prepare the workplace during COVID-19?
+17. What measures must the employer take to prepare the workplace during COVID-19?

-- The employer must ensure that all work surfaces and equipment are disinfected before work begins, regularly during the working period and after work ends. - Disable biometric systems or make them COVID-19-proof. - Insofar as possible, the workplace must be rearranged so as to ensure that the requisite social distancing is maintained.
+- The employer must ensure that all work surfaces and equipment are disinfected before work begins, regularly during the working period and after work ends; - Disable biometric systems or make them COVID-19-proof; and - Insofar as possible, the workplace must be rearranged so as to ensure that the requisite social distancing is maintained.

-22. Must employers provide face masks to its employees?
+21. Must employers provide face masks to its employees?

-- Yes, employers are required to provide each of its employees, at no cost, with a minimum of two cloth masks, which comply with the requirement set out in the Guidelines issued by the Department of Trade, Industry and Competition, for the employee to wear while at work and while commuting to and from work. - It is mandatory for all persons to wear a face mask when in public, which includes the workplace. - A "face mask" refers to a cloth face mask or a homemade item that covers the nose and mouth, or another appropriate item to cover the nose and mouth.
+- Yes, employers are required to provide each of its employees, at no cost, with a minimum of two cloth masks, which comply with the requirement set out in the Guidelines issued by the Department of Trade, Industry and Competition, for the employee to wear while at work and while commuting to and from work. - It is mandatory for all persons to wear a face mask when in public, which includes the workplace.
+No persons may be allowed in public places, any form of public transport, a public building or premises, including the workplace without a face mask or covering. - A "face mask" refers to a cloth face mask or a homemade item that covers the nose and mouth, or another appropriate item to cover the nose and mouth.

-23. What other PPE is required?
+22. What other PPE is required?

-- The employer must check the websites of the National Department of Health, the National Institute of Communicable Diseases and the National Institute for Occupational Health on a regular basis to assess whether any additional PPE is required or recommended in any guidelines given the nature of the workplace or the nature of a worker's duties. - Additional PPE may include the use of screens where an employee interacts with the public as well as face shields where necessary.
+- The employer must check the websites of the National Department of Health, National Institute of Communicable Diseases and the National Institute for Occupational Health on a regular basis to assess whether any additional PPE is required or recommended in any guidelines given the nature of the workplace or the nature of a worker's duties. - Additional PPE may include the use of screens where an employee interacts with the public as well as face shields where necessary.

-24. Are employers liable for the health and safety standards of employees' homes where their employees are working from home?
+23. Are employers liable for the health and safety standards of employees' homes where their employees are working from home?
 Can an employer be held liable for an employee contracting an illness, including COVID-19, while working from home?